Bishellable drawings of $K_n$: Abstract

-\'Abrego et al.~\cite{shell1} introduced the notion of shellability of a drawing $D$ of $K_n$.
+The Harary--Hill conjecture, still open after more than 50 years, asserts that the crossing number of the complete graph $K_n$ is \'Abrego et al. [B.~M. {\'{A}}brego, O. Aichholzer, S. Fern{\'{a}}ndez{-}Merchant, P. Ramos, and G. Salazar.
+Shellable drawings and the cylindrical crossing number of $K_n$. {\em Disc. {\&} Comput.
+Geom.}, 52(4):743--753, 2014.] introduced the notion of shellability of a drawing $D$ of $K_n$.
 They proved that if $D$ is $s$-shellable for some $s\geq\lfloor\frac{n}{2}\rfloor$, then $D$ has at least $H(n)$ crossings.
 This is the first combinatorial condition on a drawing that guarantees at least $H(n)$ crossings.

 In this work, we generalize the concept of $s$-shellability to bishellability, where the former implies the latter in the sense that every $s$-shellable drawing is, for any $b \leq s-2$, also \mbox{$b$-bishellable}.
-Our main result is that $(\lfloor \frac{n}{2} \rfloor\!-\!2)$-bishellability also guarantees, with a simpler proof than for \mbox{$s$-shellability}, that a drawing has at least $H(n)$ crossings.
+Our main result is that $(\lfloor \frac{n}{2} \rfloor\!-\!2)$-bishellability of a drawing $D$ of $K_n$ also guarantees, with a simpler proof than for \mbox{$s$-shellability}, that $D$ has at least $H(n)$ crossings.
 We exhibit a drawing of $K_{11}$ that has $H(11)$ crossings, is 3-bishellable, and is not $s$-shellable for any $s\geq5$.
-This shows that we have properly extended the class of drawings for which the Harary-Hill Conjecture is proved.
+This shows that we have properly extended the class of drawings for which the Harary--Hill Conjecture is proved.
+Moreover, we provide an infinite family of drawings of $K_n$ that are $(\lfloor \frac{n}{2} \rfloor\!-\!2)$-bishellable, but not $s$-shellable for any $s\geq\lfloor\frac{n}{2}\rfloor$.